rust-lang/rfcs/text/0000-target-tier-policy.md

   convention for C code, the Rust target must support that C calling convention for the platform via `extern "C"`.
 The C calling convention does not need to be the default Rust calling convention for the target, however.
-- The target must build reliably in CI.
+- The target must build reliably in CI, for all components that Rust's CI considers mandatory.
 - The approving teams may additionally require that a subset of tests pass in CI, such as enough to build a functional "hello world" program, `./x.py test --no-run`, or equivalent "smoke tests".
 In particular, this requirement may